-- The original English dub for Castlevania Symphony Of The Night was a rich source of Narm Charm for a lot of players.
-Many of these players were nonplussed when the PSP remake redubbed all the lines.
+- The original English dub for Castlevania: Symphony of the Night was a rich source of Narm Charm for a lot of players.
+Many of these players were not pleased when the PSP remake redubbed all the lines.

 - The Russian-developed point-and-click adventure game, Midnight Nowhere, features numerous bizarre and hilarious lines when looking at the scenery.
 For example, looking at a stethoscope on a dead doctor's desk will produce the line, "He's probably lying here to show off.
-It's like he's saying, 'I'm not just wearing my pants out, I've got medical training!'" rendered in voiced, well-emoted English.
+It's like he's saying, 'I'm not just wearing my pants out, I've got medical training!'".
+It's all rendered in voiced, well-emoted English.

-- The Spanish translation for The Secret Of Monkey Island has an example.
-The closest counterpart for the slang I'm rubber, you're glue... used in the insult swordfighting, is Botellita de Jerez (todo lo que digas será al revés, everything you said will be reversed).
-However it was literally translated as Yo soy cola, tú pegamento, resulting in a very funny phrase that lacks any coherence.
+- The Spanish translation for The Secret of Monkey Island did this during the insult swordfighting sequence.
+The closest counterpart for the slang I'm rubber, you're glue... is Botellita de Jerez (todo lo que digas será al revés, everything you said will be reversed).
+However, it was literally translated as Yo soy cola, tú pegamento, resulting in a very funny phrase that lacks any coherence.
 It got very popular, becoming an icon of the game and even being preserved in the remake.

 Beat Em Up

 - Among many other examples in River City Ransom, one of the gangsters' anguished cries of pain was translated as "BARF!"
 For the translation of River City Ransom EX, Atlus not only kept this in, but they even made a wallpaper bearing the phrase.

 - The NES version of Double Dragon III has Billy's name misspelled as "Bimmy" in the opening of the 2-Player Mode.
 The 1-Player Mode uses the correct spelling.
 Double Dragon Neon has a Shout-Out: a Dual Boss's Boss Subtitles is "Mistranslated Mutants: Bimmy and Jammy".